patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 - wrap `Table` with `InnerScrollContainer`
 - add `isStickyColumn` to all columns that should be sticky
 - add `hasLeftBorder` to the leftmost sticky column
-- add `stickyRightOffset` to each sticky column preceding the last, with a value that equals the combined width - set by `stickyMindWidth` - of the next sticky columns
+- add `stickyRightOffset` to each sticky column with a value that equals the combined width - set by `stickyMindWidth` - of the next sticky columns, or 0 for the rightmost column

 To prevent the default text wrapping behavior and allow horizontal scrolling, all `Th` or `Td` cells should also have the `modifier="nowrap"` property.